Protect your poultry and pet birds

 Clean bird areas at least once a week and clean and disinfect feed containers regularly.

-Avian Influenza and Biosecurity Checklist for Bird Keepers - further advice and information to help minimise the risk of Avian Influenza and a range of other diseases.
+Visit the avian influenza webpage for further advice and information to help minimise the risk of avian influenza and a range of other diseases.

 Salmonella Enteritidis (SE)